ravikumarmn/Medical-Prescription-Extractor/README.md

-# OCR Prescription Extractor
+# Medical Prescription Extractor

-An AI-powered application that extracts and structures medical prescription information using OCR and Gemini Vision AI.
+An AI-powered application that extracts and structures medical prescription information..

 ## Features